Balancing comfort with aerodynamics can be a challenge. Here’s why…

 The main thing to consider with a triathlon bike is the seat-tube angle.
 The seat-tube is the part of the frame where the seat-post attaches.
 Road bikes have a seat-tube angle of around 72 or 73 degrees, whereas triathlon specific bikes have a more vertical angle of around 76 degrees.
 This steeper geometry rolls your whole body forwards, saving you from bending too much at the waist.

 If a triathlon bike doesn’t solve your issues, the next option is a custom made frame.
 Triathletes come in a multitude of shapes and sizes, and so it follows that standard sized bikes aren’t for everyone.
 After a lengthy fitting process, you’ll have a bike where every tube is cut to fit your exact proportions.
 The bike is built around the position you want to ride in, rather than the other way around.
-For some people custom is the only option, but it’s worth investigating cheaper alternatives first.
+For some people, especially triathletes who train for a high number of hours, a custom is the only option, but it’s worth investigating cheaper alternatives first.